awsdocs/aws-secrets-manager-docs/doc_source/auth-and-access_resource-policies.md

 To delete a policy attached to a secret, use [https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_DeleteResourcePolicy.html](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_DeleteResourcePolicy.html)\.

 To attach a policy to a secret, use [https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_PutResourcePolicy.html](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_PutResourcePolicy.html)\.
 If there is already a policy attached, the command first removes it, and then attaches the new policy\.
 The policy must be formatted as JSON structured text\.
 See [JSON policy document structure](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html#policies-introduction)\.
-Use the [Permissions policy examples](auth-and-access_examples.md) to get started writing your policy\.
+Use the [Permissions policy examples for AWS Secrets Manager](auth-and-access_examples.md) to get started writing your policy\.

 For more information, see [AWS SDKs](asm_access.md#asm-sdks)\.